connexcs/docs/docs/developers/pages.md

 ## Layout Elements

 ### Collapse

+**1. Collapse Options**: Collapse options lets you add and delete the collapse options for your form.

+**2. Accordion Mode**: Accordion mode allows you to show or hide the particular content for a collapsible option.

 ### Inline

+**1. Space Size**: Space size increases or decreases the space between the added fields.

 ### Alert

+**1. Title**: Title gives a name toy you Alert message.

+**2. Description**: Describe your alert message in the description field.

+**3. Width**: Width lets you decide the dimensions of the alert box.

+**4. Effect**:

+* Light: Light effect will display a light background with dark text in the alert box.
+* Dark: Dark effect will display a dark background with light text in the alert box.

+**5. Type**:

+* Success: Success alert indicates a successful or positive action.
+* Warning: Warning alert indicates a dangerous or potentially negative action.
+* Info: Info alert is a simple message indicating an event, facts or an instruction.
+* Error: Error alert occurs when an unforseen or invalid event takes place.

+**6. Closable**: Closable allows you to close the alert box.

+**7. Center**: Center allows you to place the position the alert text in the center of the alert box.

+**8. Show Icon**: Show Icon will display the alert icons corresponding to the type of alert.

 ### Grid

 **1. Grid Spacing**: Grid spacing allows you to add spaces between the added fields.